errogalski/reddit-classification/README.md

 ---
 ## Analysis:
-In our analysis we ingested the titles of reddit posts from r/nfl and r/soccer in a logistic regression model to predict with natural language processing which sport's subreddit a post came from.
+In our analysis, we ingested the titles of reddit posts from r/nfl and r/soccer in a logistic regression model to predict with natural language processing which sport's subreddit a post came from.
 This initial model was able to predict the sport being discussed very accurately, with a recall score of 0.94.
 We then expanded the scope to include r/baseball, r/nba, and r/hockey.
 We again found that our model was very successful, scoring a 0.88.

 We also utilized sentiment intensity analysis to take a look at the sentiment behind the language being used for each sport.
-This model, however gave much less definitive results finding the overwhelming majority of posts to be written with neutral language.
-This is likely due to utilizing primarily post titles for our dataset since text posts are rare in the sports subreddits and most of these titles read as news headlines rather than discussion with strong positive or negative sentiment.
+This model, however gave much less definitive results, finding the overwhelming majority of posts to be written with neutral language.
+This is likely due to us utilizing primarily post titles for our dataset since text posts are rare in the sports subreddits.
+Most of these titles read as news headlines rather than discussion with strong positive or negative sentiment.

 ---
 ## Conclusion: